astropy/astropy/README.rst

     :alt: Powered by NumFOCUS

-Contributing Code, Documentation or Feedback
+Contributing Code, Documentation, or Feedback
 --------------------------------------------
 The Astropy project is made both by and for its users, so we welcome and encourage contributions of many kinds.
 Our goal is to keep this a positive, inclusive,